BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Abstract

 \section{Abstract}

-Transformer structures have been widely used in sequential recommender systems (SRS).
-However, as user interaction histories increase, computational time and memory requirements also grow.
+Transformer architectures have been widely used in sequential recommender systems (SRS).
+However, as user interaction histories grow longer, the computational cost and memory consumption of these models increase substantially.
 This is mainly caused by the standard attention mechanism.
 Although there exist many methods employing efficient attention and SSM-based models, these approaches struggle to effectively model long sequences and may exhibit unstable performance on short sequences.
 To address these challenges, we design a sparse attention mechanism, BlossomRec, which models both long-term and short-term user interests through attention computation to achieve stable performance across sequences of varying lengths.
 Specifically, we categorize user interests in recommendation systems into long-term and short-term interests, and compute them using two distinct sparse attention patterns, with the results combined through a learnable gated output.
 Theoretically, it significantly reduces the number of interactions participating in attention computation.
 Extensive experiments on four public datasets demonstrate that BlossomRec, when integrated with state-of-the-art Transformer-based models, achieves comparable or even superior performance while significantly reducing memory usage, providing strong evidence of BlossomRec's efficiency and effectiveness.
 The code is available at \url{https://github.com/Applied-Machine-Learning-Lab/WWW2026_BlossomRec}.

 \ccsdesc[500]{Information systems~Recommender systems} \keywords{Sequential Recommender System; Sparse Attention; Efficient Transformer}